SonghuaHu-UMD/songhuahu-umd.github.io/_pages/about.md

 ### Integrated modeling transport and epidemiology
 During the COVID-19 pandemic, I work on building integrated mathematical and statistical models to jointly examine relationships among human mobility, non-pharmaceutical interventions, and virus transmission, controlling for racial/ethnic, socioeconomic, demographic, occupation, and partisanship disparities.
+Related work has lead to several high-caliber publications, including one [PNAS paper](https://www.pnas.org/doi/abs/10.1073/pnas.2010836117), over 5 top transportation papers, and an online [University of Maryland COVID-19 Impact Analysis Platform](https://data.covid.umd.edu/).

 ### Smart cities and shared mobility
-I have one-year internship in EVCARD, the biggest carsharing program in China, as a data scientist to help support station placement and vehicle relocation.
-I have published several papers related to carsharing based on the data from EVCARD.
-I am now interested in the mixed shared mobility ecosystem across the U.S., and the emerging shared micromobility like e-scooters.
+I work on shared mobility and MaaS since my master career with [Prof. Peng Chen](https://www.usf.edu/arts-sciences/departments/public-affairs/about-us/faculty/pchen.aspx) from USF and Prof. Hangfei Lin and Prof. Xiaohong Chen from Tongji University.
+I investigate various emerging shared mobility systems (carsharing, bikesharing, and scooter sharing) in China and US to provide empirical evidence on who is using shared mobility, how to promote efficiency and attractiveness of shared mobility, how to use personalized incentives to attract more users and prevent users from churning, and how to encourage the integration of various forms of transport services such as driving, public transit, shared mobility, and walking/biking.
+By employing innovative machine learning, statistical and simulation technologies, my research strengthens the understanding of nonlinear relationships between shared mobility demand and various determinants.

 ### Integrated multi-modal traffic simulation
 I have six-years experiences in traffic simulation.
 I am experienced in Vissim, Synchro, TransCAD, and AnyLogic.
-I have leaded various micro and macro traffic simulation projects in different cities such as Wuhan, Shanghai, Shenzhen, Suzhou, and Taiyuan.
+I have leaded various micro and macro traffic simulation projects in different Chinese cities such as Wuhan, Shanghai, Shenzhen, Suzhou, and Taiyuan, and US states like Maryland, DC, and Virginia.
-Currently, I am also working with [Prof.Xuesong Zhou](https://isearch.asu.edu/profile/2182101) from ASU on the development of an integrated multi-modal traffic simulation framework driven by agent-based modelling and dynamic traffic assignment.
+Currently, I am also working with [Prof.Xuesong Zhou](https://isearch.asu.edu/profile/2182101) from ASU on the development of multi-modal traffic simulation framework integrating agent-based modelling and dynamic traffic assignment.

 ***